 Over the years, medicinal plants have played a substantial role in Nigeria's health sector.
-Medicinal plants have assumed the basis of traditional medicine and have proven effective in human health care across the world(Asif, 2013; Hamayun et al., 2006; Johnson et al., 2015; Kumar et al., 2013; Tripathi & Pandey, 2017).
-There is a growing interest in the role of complementary and alternative medicines to treat various illnesses(Albejo et al., 2015; S. Ali et al., 2020; Baars et al., 2019; James et al., 2018; Mordeniz, 2019).Plant's secondary metabolites and phytochemicals are the essential elements in the curative success of plants.
-However, the mechanisms underlying most medicinal plant-related cure is still unclear.The success of complementary and alternative medicines in treating infectious diseases indicates the effectiveness of plants in treating different types of fungal, bacterial, and other infections(el Hajj & Holst, 2020; Kamatenesi-Mugisha et al., 2008; Kayanja, 2008; Martin & Ernst, 2003; Wang et al., 2014).Complementary and alternative medicine is increasingly employed to curb infectious disease in Nigeria.
-The

-Corresponding Author:- Andrew Omachi Address:- Department of Chemistry, Kogi State College of Education, Ankpa. trend has continued to attract wide patronage following most conventional antibiotics' ineffectiveness due to the antimicrobial resistance by bacteria.
+Medicinal plants have presumed the basis of traditional medicine and have proven active in human health care worldwide(Asif, 2013; Hamayun et al., 2006; Johnson et al., 2015; Kumar et al., 2013; Tripathi & Pandey, 2017).
+There is an increasing interest in the role of alternative medicines to treat various illnesses (Albejo et al., 2015; Ali et al., 2020; Baars et al., 2019; James et al., 2018; Mordeniz, 2019).
+Plant's secondary metabolites and phytochemicals are the essential elements in the curative success of plants.
+However, the mechanisms underlying most medicinal plant-related cure is still unclear.
+The success of complementary and alternative medicines in treating infectious diseases indicates the effectiveness of plants in treating different types of fungal, bacterial, and other infections (el Hajj & Holst, 2020; Kamatenesi-Mugisha et al., 2008; Kayanja, 2008; Martin & Ernst, 2003; Wang et al., 2014).
+Complementary and alternative medicine is increasingly employed to curb the infectious disease in Nigeria.
+The trend has continued to attract wide patronage following most conventional antibiotics' ineffectiveness due to the antimicrobial resistance by bacteria.

-The growing occurrence of antimicrobial drug resistance by most bacteria has triggered a public health concern(Bennani et al., 2020; Buchy et al., 2020; Christaki et al., 2020; Dadgostar, 2019; Didier et al., 2019; Lowy, 2003; Taneja & Sharma, 2019; Vidovic & Vidovic, 2020; WHO, 2014).
+The growing occurrence of antimicrobial drug resistance by most bacteria has triggered a public health concern (Bennani et al., 2020; Buchy et al., 2020; Christaki et al., 2020; Dadgostar, 2019; Didier et al., 2019; Lowy, 2003; Taneja & Sharma, 2019; Vidovic & Vidovic, 2020; WHO, 2014).
 The continued consumption of antibiotics with little or no impact on bacteria has negatively affected health care delivery worldwide.
 Perhaps, extensive research has been dedicated to searching for an alternative remedy to bacterial infections.
 (Alsheikh et al., 2020; Chandra et al., 2017; Esmael et al., 2020; Nawab et al., 2020; Santos et al., 2019; Septama et al., 2020; Shin et al., 2018; Singh et al., 2020; Srivastava et al., 2014; Yang et al., 2018).
-Mostly, the research in alternative to the chemically powered antibiotics has focused on plant bioactive components.
+The research in alternative to the chemically powered antibiotics has focused on plant bioactive components.
 Phytochemical contents of many plants such as alkaloids, essential oils, resins, lactose, and saponins have proved relevant in curbing bacterial activities (Igbinaduwa et al., 2012; Mujeeb et al., 2014; Muthu et al., 2006; Steenkamp et al., 2004; Umaru et al., 2019).
 Thus, this study is aimed to ascertain the aqueous constituents and the antimicrobial properties of a bitter leaf on microorganisms.

-Bitter leaf (Vernonia amygdalina) is a popularshrub belonging to the family Asteraceae(Okwuzu et al., 2017).
-V. amygdalina is a perennial shrub commonly cultivated as a homestead vegetable and fodder tree(Ndaeyo, 2007).
+Bitter leaf (Vernonia amygdalina) is a popular shrub belonging to the family Asteraceae (Okwuzu et al., 2017).
+V. amygdalina is a perennial shrub commonly cultivated as a homestead vegetable and fodder tree (Ndaeyo, 2007).
 It is widely found in various parts of Nigeria.
-Bitter leafis one of the leafy vegetables crucial in curbing micronutrient malnutrition(Tonukari et al., 2015).
-The plant is an essential protective vegetable and a popular ingredient used in making soup(Onabanjo &Oguntona, 2003; Shokunbi et al., 2011; Uchechukwu Anastasia, 2011).
-The leaves are widely considered appetizers and used to aid digestion(Oyeyemi et al., 2018).
+Bitter leaf is one of the leafy vegetables crucial in curbing micronutrient malnutrition (Tonukari et al., 2015).
+The plant is an essential protective vegetable and a popular ingredient used in making soup (Onabanjo & Oguntona, 2003; Shokunbi et al., 2011; Uchechukwu, 2011).
+The leaves are widely considered appetizers and used to aid digestion (Oyeyemi et al., 2018).
 It is beneficial for human health care and the treatment of various diseases.
-Bitter leaf is widely recognized due to the vast bioactive compounds obtained in various plant parts(Oyeyemi et al., 2018).
+Bitter leaf is widely recognized due to the vast bioactive compounds obtained across multiple plant parts(Oyeyemi et al., 2018).